-This statement is printed in students’ planners and is reinforced through Assemblies, Text
+This statement is printed in students’ planners and is reinforced through assemblies, tutors and in lessons.

 Bullying has no place in our school

 At Weatherhead, we promise to do our best to prevent bullying whenever we can and try to overcome it whenever it is reported.